 Lemon Balm Tea for anxiety

-It is a common soothing herb, and is another excellent way to reduce your stress and anxiety relief.
-Lemon balm tea has a pleasant lemon smell, also containing rosmarinic acid.
+It is a common soothing herb and is another excellent way to reduce your stress and anxiety relief.
+Lemon balm tea has a pleasant lemon smell, and also contains rosmarinic acid.
 Specifically, it helps to stimulate GABA receptors in the brain.

 Moreover, it has been found to assist with more concentration by enhancing memory and brain capacity.
 In aromatherapy, lemon balm tea is also helpful to relieve anxiety and calm muscles, relieve headaches and muscle cramps, and improve your digestive system.

 Research says lemon balm tea will help relieve your stress or anxiety significantly one hour and three hours after intake, without any adverse side effects.